 Jockey Lane

-Cranbrook and Sissinghurst PC Response > We support this however it must be recognised that parking demand will increase as a result of the proposed high development.
+Cranbrook and Sissinghurst PC Response > We support this, however it must be recognised that parking demand will increase as a result of the proposed high levels of development.
+Additional sites, such as the Rugby Club, should be investigated thoroughly.
 See earlier comment about the need to provide viable alternatives to the car if this issue is to be fully reconciled.

 9. Provision of allotments, amenity/natural green space, parks and recreation grounds, children’s play space and youth play space in accordance with the requirements of Policy OSSR 2: Provision of publicly accessible open space and recreation;

-Cranbrook and Sissinghurst PC Response > This aspect of the policy is supported.
+Cranbrook and Sissinghurst PC Response > This aspect of the policy is supported, and will be expected to be considered early in the planning process.

 10. Provision of a framework for a positive heritage strategy, including enhancements in accordance with the NPPF and adherence to Policy STR 8;